Here’s Proof for Real Team Building

 Trust – The Main Issue They Choose to Address

 The customer had grown to distrust the contractor’s estimate for more MOC man hours because of the appearance of inflated estimates.

 In turn, the contractor grew to distrust the customer’s ability to understand the complexity of design engineering.
 Therefore, they believed the customer was incapable of understanding the higher MOC costs.

 Before I facilitated the workshop, I started working with teammates by implementing the Right Choice Model process.

 This approach, which helps to create an emotionally-intelligent team culture, is now readily available to any team leader or facilitator.
 Check it out.

-During the workshop, the 35 teammates created four A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior. to address the MOC issue as well as other teamwork dysfunctions.
+During the workshop, the 35 teammates created four A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
+More to address the MOC issue as well as other teamwork dysfunctions.